ichezhia/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 ### Part 1 (40 pts)

 Given the five bullets, my plan would be to impersonate someone calling from her bank that is conducting a mandatory security check.
-I am assuming that I can find her bank name through OSINT techniques or other hacking methods.
+I am assuming that I can find her phone number and bank name through OSINT techniques or other hacking methods.
 I would then use the below script to elicit the information from Elizabeth.

 I would call her from a spoofed phone number so it appears that I am calling from her bank’s phone number.
-I would find this online by visiting her bank’s website.
+I would find this number online by visiting her bank’s website.

 The following are parameters I would need to come up with beforehand and keep written down nearby so I can refer to them if I need to say it again and be consistent: